ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Example 3: Timestamp-based Background-Check Model Example

-The following example illustrates a hypothetical Background-Check Model solution that uses timestamps and requires roughly synchronized clocks between the Attester, Verifier, and Relying Party.
+The following example illustrates a hypothetical Background-Check Model solution that uses timestamps and requires synchronized clocks between the Attester, Verifier, and Relying Party.

 ~~~~